kurianinc/opkg/README.md

 # opkg
 # Open Package Project

-Open Package is an open-source project to develop a platform independant packaging tool.
+Open Package is an open-source project to develop a platform independant packaging and deployment tool.

+It is similar to rpm or Debian packaging, but, not tied to any specific Operating System or development environments like npm or J2EE.

+## Basic Features

 Using Open Package tool a package can be created using the following command: